argasek/codebrainers-2020-06/README.md

 Set number of booze units of particular user initially to a small number (let's say `1`) and click (`-`) twice.
-Well, we shouldn't allow student to have a negative number of booze units, shall we?
+Well, we shouldn't allow student to have a n**egative number of booze units, shall we?**

 #### Task 4*.